cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 When visualizing the logs, we'll be able to get all events for a given trace or span id, providing visibility into the behavior of the chain of interactions between the services.

-Once the Spring Cloud Sleuth dependency is added to the classpath, all interactions with the downstream services will be instrumented automatically and the trace and span ids will be added to the SLF4J's [Mapped Diagnostic Context][slf4j.mdc] (MDC), which can be included in the log.
+Once the Spring Cloud Sleuth dependency is added to the classpath, all interactions with the downstream services will be instrumented automatically and the trace and span ids will be added to the SLF4J's [Mapped Diagnostic Context][slf4j.mdc] (MDC), which will be included in the logs.

 ```xml
 <dependencyManagement>